Educator Alexander's Newsletter

-Introducing Remind Tutoring, an online tutoring service, which pairs math and ELA tutors with students.
-As a Remind Tutor, you'll connect with students across the country to help them master concepts and build their skills in areas of math, or reading and writing.
+Remind Tutoring is an online tutoring service that pairs math and ELA tutors with students across the country.
+As a Remind Tutor, you'll connect with students across the country to help them master concepts and build their skills in areas of math or reading and writing.

 This is a great way for you to earn supplemental income on a schedule you create!
-We'll find students, help you manage your calendar and collect payments, so you can focus on doing what you love: teaching.
+We'll find students, help you manage your calendar, and collect payments, so you can focus on what really matters: teaching.

 If you're interested in this opportunity, please apply here.

 Want extra money?
 Become a Kahoot! marketplace creator!